-A native of Chicago, Dean Levi earned his A.B. in history and literature, magna cum laude, from Harvard College.
+A native of Chicago, Levi earned his A.B. in history and literature, magna cum laude, from Harvard College.
 He entered Harvard's graduate program in history, specializing in English legal history and serving as a teaching fellow in English history and literature.
 He graduated Order of the Coif in 1980 from Stanford Law School, where he was also president of the Stanford Law Review.
 Following graduation, he was a law clerk to Judge Ben C. Duniway of the U.S. Court of Appeals for the Ninth Circuit, and then to Justice Lewis F. Powell, Jr., of the U.S. Supreme Court.

-He has served as chair of two Judicial Conference committees by appointment of the Chief Justice.
-He was chair of the Civil Rules Advisory Committee (2000-2003) and chair of the Standing Committee on the Rules of Practice and Procedure (2003-2007); he has been reappointed to serve as a member of that committee (2009-2012).
+Levi has served as chair of two Judicial Conference committees by appointment of the Chief Justice.
+He was chair of the Civil Rules Advisory Committee (2000-2003) and chair of the Standing Committee on the Rules of Practice and Procedure (2003-2007); he was reappointed to serve as a member of that committee (2009-2015).
 He was the first president and a founder of the Milton L. Schwartz American Inn of Court, now the Schwartz-Levi American Inn of Court, at the King Hall School of Law, University of California at Davis.
 He was chair of the Ninth Circuit Task Force on Race, Religious and Ethnic Fairness and was an author of the report of the Task Force.
 He was president of the Ninth Circuit District Judges Association (2003-2005).